scotthong/dlib-align-faces/readme.md

 ```

 ### python integration demo
-A simple python script **align_faces.py** to integrate with the **align_faces** is included.
-Please use the following command run the python script.
+A simple python script **align_faces.py** to integrate with the **align_faces** is also included.
+Please use the following command to run the python script.
 A figure of the image with the bounding boxes of the detected faces will be displayed.
 A separate figure with the extracted face chips will be displayed as well.
 ```
 python align_faces.py
 ```